Xilinx/PYNQ/docs/source/pynq_libraries/pynq_microblaze_subsystem.rst

 interconnect, Interrupt controller, an Interrupt Requester, and External System Interface, and Block RAM and memory controllers.

-The AXI interconnect connects the microblaze to the interrupt controller, interrupt requester, and external interface.
+The AXI interconnect connects the MicroBlaze to the interrupt controller, interrupt requester, and external interface.

 * The Interrupt Controller is the interface for other communication or